 The above procedure involves system recovery.
-Note that the applications and data you added on the primary storage device (the built-in flash memory storage or hard disk drive) before deleting the recovery partition will all be lost.
-See the online Specifications to find about your storage device configuration.
+Note that the applications and data you added on the primary storage device (the built-in flash memory storage or the hard disk drive) before reducing the volume of the recovery partition will all be lost.
+See the online specifications to find out about your storage device configuration.